sofiawallq/star-wars-quiz/README.md

 - The option to put in a user name and connect it to your score board.
 - Some different quiz to choose from, with the possibility of chosing your preffered degree of difficulty.
 - A pop-up section with instructions on how to play, if the page would have the above features (For now the design and approach is simple enough that instructions feels superfluous).
+- There is a score tracking system working in the background but hidden for the user, there si the possibility of making it visible to the user, but I think a score at the end of the quiz brings a little more excitement to the game.
+- The pop-up score window did have a "Close"-button as well from start, but it pretty much gives the same end result for the user as the "Play Again" button does, so I decided to take it away.
+I would have kept it if there were more quizzez to choose from and the user just wanted to close the window to choose another game.

 ## Design choices
 - The chosen colours for the webpage are loosely based on the colour scheme of the movie intros.